What to Research Before a Job Interview

 Questions like these both inform you and impress interviewers.

-Use your StoryBank to handle behavioral questions and gather sample technical problems or case studies relevant to the role.
+Use your StoryBank to handle behavioural questions and gather sample technical problems or case-studies relevant to the role.
 For technical interviews, rehearse with the exact tools and platforms listed in the job description.

 Negotiation Intelligence